-While the selected action could result in unintentional take of migratory bird species, approval of these special use authorizations considers these impacts and includes measures to minimize impacts.
-Therefore, I find the selected Federal action complies with the Migratory Bird Treaty Act, as amended.
+While the selected Federal action could result in unintentional take of migratory bird species, approval of these special use authorizations considers these impacts and includes measures to minimize impacts.
+Therefore, I find the selected Federal action complies with the Migratory Bird Treaty Act, as amended, the Bald and Golden Eagle Protection Act, as amended, and Arizona Revised Statutes 17-236.